Sindhu-472005/Learning-the-Bash-Shell/README.md

-Bash shell - Bourne again shell is the default command line for most of the linux distributions. it allow us to execute command or scripts interactivily but one at a time.
+**Bash shell** - Bourne again shell is the default command line for most of the linux distributions. it allow us to execute command or scripts interactivily but one at a time.

-Basic shell Commands
+**Basic shell Commands**

-history of commands
+**History of commands**

 Bash stores all our previous commands, we can access it by using: